smateu/yii2-ip2location/README.md

 print_r(Yii::$app->ip2location->ip());
 ```

+## Update

+In order to update the database, a token is required.
 You can use the free database: [IP2Location LITE BIN Data](https://lite.ip2location.com)

-## Update

 To update the database, use the command: